Harrod–Domar model

 The Harrod–Domar model is a Keynesian model of economic growth.
 It is used in development economics to explain an economy's growth rate in terms of the level of saving and of capital.
 It suggests that there is no natural reason for an economy to have balanced growth.
 The model was developed independently by Roy F. Harrod in 1939, and Evsey Domar in 1946, although a similar model had been proposed by Gustav Cassel in 1924.
 The Harrod–Domar model was the precursor to the exogenous growth model.

 Neoclassical economists claimed shortcomings in the Harrod–Domar model—in particular the instability of its solution—and, by the late 1950s, started an academic dialogue that led to the development of the Solow–Swan model.

 According to the Harrod–Domar model there are three kinds of growth: warranted growth, actual growth and natural rate of growth.

 Warranted growth rate is the rate of growth at which the economy does not expand indefinitely or go into recession.
 Actual growth is the real rate increase in a country's GDP per year.
 (See also: Gross domestic product and Natural gross domestic product).
 Natural growth is the growth an economy requires to maintain full employment.
-For example, If the labor force grows at 3 percent per year, then to maintain full employment, the economy’s annual growth rate must be 3 percent.
+For example, If the labor force grows at 3 percent per year, then to maintain full employment, the economy's annual growth rate must be 3 percent.

+Reception and reinterpretation

+Although Harrod stressed instability and Domar highlighted equilibrium growth conditions, economists soon noticed the formal similarity between Harrod’s capital coefficient and Domar’s σ.
+By the 1950s–1960s, their ideas were routinely combined in development economics as the Harrod–Domar model.
+Modern scholarship emphasizes that this “model” is a retrospective synthesis rather than a single unified theory.
+Besomi (1998) shows that Harrod’s readers almost unanimously interpreted his work as a theory of economic growth, despite his own emphasis on instability.
+Orlando, Sportelli and Della Rossa (2021) likewise argue that Harrod’s writings, developed across his entire career, primarily addressed the instability of capitalist economies, whereas Domar’s 1946 paper focused on the dual role of investment in productive capacity and demand.